timgws/handy-nginx-includes/README.md

 ln -s /etc/nginx/templates/site-config /etc/nginx/site-config
 ```

+# Included Templates

+* **[website.conf](https://github.com/timgws/handy-nginx-includes/blob/master/vhost-template/website.conf)**: A generic vhost domain.
+Has www and non-www support.
+Logs access to a seperate log file.
+Has easy to enable SSL support.
+Comment out the sections that you don't want or need.
+* **[reverse-proxy.conf](https://github.com/timgws/handy-nginx-includes/blob/master/vhost-template/reverse-proxy.conf)**: A generic reverse proxy.
+Awesome for when you want to migrate servers.
+Has a block in there for serving files that exist in the root locally.
+Unfound files will be served by the reverse proxy.

 # 'Modular Includes'

 Inside the `site-includes` folder there is a bunch of files that have pre-rolled setting: